 Plagiarism in senior years is taken very seriously.
 As students move into Years 11 and 12 (Stage 6) they must complete All My Own Work (AMOW).
 Students complete AMOW in Term 4 of Year 10.

 More information on AMOW can be found at: www.amow.boardofstudies.nsw.edu.au

-Assessment will commence in Term 1 when all the Preliminary Courses begin.
-The final assessment will include only marks achieved during the Preliminary assessment period and from those tasks designated in individual subject course outlines.
+Assessment will commence in Term 4 when all the HSC Courses begin.
+The final assessment will include only marks achieved during the HSC assessment period and from those tasks designated in individual subject course outlines.

-- 1. Students will be given written notice of each task at least two weeks in advance. - 2.
+- 1. Students will be given written notice of each task two weeks in advance. - 2.
 The school will use reasonable endeavours to structure the Assessment Schedule so that an individual student has no more than two (2) formal Assessment Tasks on any given day. - 3.
 Assessment Tasks will not be scheduled one week prior to formal exams. - 4.
 Students will be given feedback on their task attempts. - 5.
-Parents will be informed when: - a. a zero award is made because of failure to attempt a set task; - b. an unsatisfactory attempt is made at a task; - c. it is anticipated that a student will not satisfy the required outcomes for the course and therefore will be classified as unsatisfactory ("N" determination) and will need to repeat the course; - d. a penalty has been applied due to malpractice. - 6.
-In the case of students who transfer from another school, assessment will be determined only on tasks carried out at Killarney Heights High School. - 7.
-Technological failure is not an automatic excuse for inability to complete tasks on the due date.
-It is the student's responsibility to back up any work in progress and keep a hard copy of text. - 8.
-In the case of students attending work placement or on suspension, the student must complete the Assessment Task/s (including tests) by the advertised due date.
+Students will be informed of their rank for each course at the conclusion of the Year 12 course.
+Assessment ranks will be available on NESA Students Online. - 6.
+Parents will be informed when: - a. a zero award is made because of failure to attempt a set task; - b. an unsatisfactory attempt is made at a task; - c. it is anticipated that a student will not satisfy the required outcomes for the course and therefore will be classified as unsatisfactory ("N" determination) and will need to repeat the course; - d. a penalty has been applied due to malpractice. - 7.
+In the case of students who transfer from another school, assessment will be determined only on tasks carried out at Killarney Heights High School. - 8.
+Technological failure is not an automatic excuse for inability to complete tasks on the Due Date.
+It is the student's responsibility to back up any work in progress and keep a hard copy of text. - 9.
+In the case of students attending work placement or on suspension, the student must complete the Assessment Task/s (including tests) by the advertised Due Date.